animalphase/bramble-website/README.md

 ---

-⚒ Bramble is a tool for authoring interactive fiction for export for the web, or an IF/dialog editor to output or data for use in other systems.
+🌱 ⚒ Bramble is a tool to author interactive fiction for export to the web, or for outputting data to use in other systems.

 **⭐️ live url: http://animalphase.com/bramble/ ⭐️**